ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ds18b20/README.md

 lrwxrwxrwx 1 root root 0 Nov  2 10:49 w1_bus_master1 -> ../../../devices/w1_bus_master1
 ```

+### Kernel bug at negative temperatures

+There was a bug in the 5.10.y kernel of the Raspberry Pi since november 2020 which lead to negative temperatures be read as e.g. 4092 °C. (see [GitHub Issue](https://github.com/raspberrypi/linux/issues/4124))
+This bug was fixed in kernel 5.10.14 at 2021-02-08. (see [GitHub Commit](https://github.com/Hexxeh/rpi-firmware/commit/115e3a5f77488d9ee30a33bcb5ac31eb587f60a8))
+So a `rpi-update` should fix the problem.

+Adapter versions until v1.2.2 these obviously wrong values are transferred to the ioBroker State.
+Since v1.2.3 the adapter checks if the read values are plausible (between -80 and +150 °C) and discards unplausible values.

 ## Integration of sensors from a remote raspberry pi

 It's also possible to integrate sensors which are connected a remote raspberry pi.